By Ashraf Hendricks (2 mins read)

 According to the SRC, students had been expecting to move into accommodation by 1 February.

 Abarder confirmed that students have been staying in the student centre after they were displaced when the university’s lease was not extended for the South Point property.

 He said that the university has secured 815 additional beds in private residences and students could move in “before the end of the week”.

 “We don’t know how true that is,” said Zeke Wareley, Deputy Chairperson of DASO-UWC.
 He said that if the accommodation is not fixed, the shutdown will continue and “might even get worse”.

 Even though classes have been suspended, on Wednesday students continued to protest amidst a police presence on campus.

 GroundUp is being sued after we exposed dodgy Lottery deals involving millions of rands.
 Please help fund our defence.
 You can support us via Givengain, Snapscan, EFT, PayPal or PayFast.
 TOJ

 This article was first published by GroundUp on Wednesday, 5th February 2020.
 Feature image: The academic year has started with protests at the University of the Western Cape and classes have been suspended.
 The photo above is from protests in 2015.
-Image by Ashraf Hendricks.
+Image courtesy to Ashraf Hendricks.